 Fandom operates very much like the food court at a mall.
 There’s the Chinese place, and the pizza place, and that counter with the logo of a hamburger chain that's been around since the ’50s, and then there is the yogurt counter, and I guess you would call it an Italian place, since it serves pasta as well as pizza, and there’s somewhere that you can get a salad, and a deli.
 And maybe one day there is suddenly an Indian place or a Japanese place, or a créperie.

-What you get at any of them is all is very much like what you would get at any other such restaurant, but you know perfectly well that you are not actually in China, or in Italy, and you are certainly not in the 1950s.
+What you get at any of them is all is very much like what you would get at any other restaurant of the same “genre”, but you know perfectly well that you are not actually in China, or in Italy, and you are certainly not in the 1950s.
 Everything comes to you at at least one remove from its alleged source, but it’s tasty, it's in the right style, it’s close enough, and you enjoy it.

 Oh, sure, you could always stay home and cook dinner yourself.
 But sometimes that's no fun, and if you are out in the mall already, why not let someone else do the dishes?
 And maybe sometimes you just want to go to the mall with a group of friends and have pizza together.